openstack/openstack-manuals/doc/doc-contrib-guide/source/quickstart/new-projects.rst

 the automated ``openstack-doc-tools``.
 For more information about these automated tools, see the :ref:`doc-tools` chapter.

-To create an Installation Tutorial in accordance with the OpenStack Foundation Project Navigator, follow the instructions at :ref:`project-install-guide`.
+To create an Installation Guide in accordance with the OpenStack Foundation Project Navigator, follow the instructions at :ref:`project-install-guide`.